 Pre K grading.
 Late 1950's to mid 1960's the pipe carried stamps which indicted sizes.
 These were as follows; SA, SB, SC, and SS.
 SA being the smallest and SS the largest.

 K grading begins.
-In 1969 Franco Coppo joins the firm.
+In 1969 Franco ( Kino ) Coppo joins the firm.
 In the late 1960's and early 1970's the company began the use of the K grading.
-The upper case large K, was used for non smooth pipes to designate size and for smooth pipes to indicate grain quality.
+The upper case large K, was used for non smooth pipes to designate size.
+For smooth pipes to indicate a combination of grain quality and size.
 These are also the years that Castello switched from machine made pipes that were hand finished to completely hand made pipes.

 Switch from large K to small k in an oval.
 In 1982 the company changed from the use of the large upper case K grading to a small lower case k within an oval ( 2 k or greater ) or circle for single k grades.

 1984 - 1985 Franco ( Kino ) Coppo takes over the running of the firm.
 The Kino "knickname" given to Franco by Carlo Scotti, and is a shortened version of his full birth name, Franchino.